 Personally, I like using my cell phone.
 Cell phones are great, especially when in network calling is unlimited and you have unlimited text messaging!
 This brings me to the next point.
 When I was checking out Evernote for the first time, I was noticing that there was no advertised way that the service works directly with SMS (short message services).
 The only option they share is via some channel through your Twitter account.
 Hmm, not exactly the workaround I was looking for.

-Well, since I figured out you can text an email address, this has become a non issue (Aibek also wrote a post about sending email to SMS, well it goes the other way too)!
+Well, sending email to SMS, well it goes the other way too)!
 In fact, I’m not totally sure why they have never mentioned this on Evernote’s site!
 If I can text a note to my Gmail address, why can’t I text a note directly to the personalized email address Evernote has given me?
 Well, I tried it and it works!
 You CAN send notes to your Evernote account via SMS!
-Without Twitter!
+Without Twitter!, this has become a non issue (Aibek also wrote a post about

 Since this is possible, and very easy to do, I have begun to send three different types of notes to my Evernote account via SMS.